Where to Take Kids Skiing in Lake Tahoe

 Family Fun Without a Lift Ticket

 Taking the entire family skiing requires more than a few lift tickets.
-So Squaw Valley Ski Resort offers a village packed full of fun for everyone on a family ski getaway, not just the skiers and boarders.
+So Palisades Tahoe Ski Resort offers a village packed full of fun for everyone on a family ski getaway, not just the skiers and boarders.

-During my visit, I found a spa, yoga and shopping for Mom and Grandma.
-And the kids can craft at the craft studio, roast marshmallows, sled, snow tube, and ride a mini-snow mobile.
+During my visit, I found a spa, yoga and shopping.
+The kids can craft at the craft studio, roast marshmallows, sled, snow tube, and ride a mini-snow mobile.

 Or try a new sport.
-I found dog sledding, cross-country skiing, and snow shoeing.
+I found cross-country skiing and snowshoeing.
 I even found trampolines and climbing walls.

 Is it Your First Family Ski Trip?

-What do you need to pack for family ski trip?
+What do you need to pack for a family ski trip?
 I’ve been there.
-And here’s a Family Ski Prep and Pack List.
+Here is a Family Ski Prep and Pack List.

-Squaw Valley Ski Resort is located at 1960 Squaw Valley Road, Olympic Valley, California.
-Squaw Valley is 12 miles south of Truckee, California, along California Highway 89.
-Tahoe City, California, a quaint mountain town on the western shores of Lake Tahoe is 10 miles away.
+It is located at 1960 Olympic Valley Road, Olympic Valley, California.
+Palisades Tahoe is 12 miles south of Truckee, California, along California Highway 89.
+Tahoe City, California, a quaint mountain town on the western shores of Lake Tahoe, is 10 miles away.

 If flying into Reno-Tahoe International Airport (RNO) to visit Lake Tahoe, Squaw Valley is 48 miles from the Reno-Tahoe International Airport via Interstate 80.